Tilling the garden is something you might be unsure about.

 Do you really need to do it or is it a waste of time?

-Although some people insist that tilling your garden is something you can skip in favour of doing other gardening tasks, the truth is that there are benefits to tilling your soil from time to time, such as once or twice a year.
+Although some people insist that tilling your garden is something you can skip in favor of doing other gardening tasks, the truth is that there are benefits to tilling your soil from time to time, such as once or twice a year.

 What are the main advantages of tilling?